 In 2014 Reinoud Van Mechelen sang the part of the Evangelist in J. S. Bach's St. John Passionfor the first time in his career with the Royal Liverpool Philharmonic, a part he will be singing again with the Royal Concertgebouw Orchestra in Amsterdam, among others.
 The last few seasons have, however, been highlighted by his performances of Rameau’s title-role in Dardanus (Opéra national de Bordeaux) and Zoroastre (on concert-tour to the Festival de Montpellier et Radio-France, the Festival d’Aix-en-Provence, the Festival de Beaune, the Théâtre Royal in Versailles and the Theater an der Wien), both productions with Raphaël Pichon conducting.
 2016/17 saw his Zurich Opera debut as Jason in Charpentier's Médée conducted by William Christie.
 Apart from numerous other commitments, he added further new roles in concert version to his repertory: Belmonte (The Abduction from the Seraglio) with the Orchestre de Chambre de Paris and Gérald (Lakmé) with the Munich Radio Orchestra.

 Reinoud Van Mechelen already joined numerous CD- and DVD-productions.
 His first solo CD with the title "Erbame Dich" (arias by J. S. Bach) was released by Alpha Classics in 2016 finding unanimous acclaim by the press and receiving both a "Choc" from the monthly magazine Classica („A Bach-recording blessed by the gods“) as well as one of 10 Caecilia-Awards for the best recordings of the year 2016.
-Meanwhile three further albums with a nocte temporis have been released by Alpha Classics: "Clérambault, cantates françaises"), again by Alpha Classics, has just been released and generates no less enthousiasm than the first recording.
+Meanwhile three further albums with a nocte temporis have been released by Alpha Classics: "Clérambault, cantates françaises"), again by Alpha Classics, has been released in 2018 and generates no less enthousiasm than the first recording.